The Graph Cut Kernel for Ranked Data: Kernel for ordered data

-In summary, the algorithm to calculate the submodular kernel happens in two steps.
-(1.)
-Given a submodular function, we extract low dimensional features from the data using the Pool Adjacent Violator Algorithm (PAVA) \ref{alg:pava}. and (2.) we use the computationally cheap linear kernel.
-Assuming an oracle submodular function with time complexity $O(p)$ and an exhaustive ordered partition of length $l$, the time complexity for calculating the Gram matrix using the submodular kernel is $O(mpl + m^2n)$.
+In summary, the algorithm to calculate the graph cut kernel happens in two sequential steps, (i) given a submodular function, we extract low-dimensional features from the data using PAVA, see Alg.~\ref{alg:pava}, and (ii) we use the computationally inexpensive linear kernel.
+Assuming an oracle submodular function with time complexity $O(p)$ and an exhaustive ordered partition of length $l$ for $m$ samples, the time complexity for calculating the Gram matrix using the submodular kernel is $O(mpln + m^2n)$.
 Note that these complexities hold only if all the rankings are exhaustive ordered partitions of at most size $l$.
-The time complexity for Gram matrix for rankings that are non-exhaustive is given by $O(mspl + m^2n)$, where $s$ is the number of samples when we use sampling as explained in \mysec{NonExhKernel}.
-In the next session, we empirically show that the submodular kernel is, at the same time, able to match or outperform \sota performance in an established classification task for kernel-based methods.
+The time complexity for Gram matrix for rankings that are non-exhaustive is given by $O(mspln + m^2n)$, where $s$ is the number of samples when we use sampling as explained in \mysec{NonExhKernel}.
+In the next session, we empirically show that the graph cut kernel is, at the same time, able to match or outperform \sota performance in an established classification task for kernel-based methods.